-PRODUCT LEAK TYPE VAPORS HAZARDOUSLIQUIDS [SUCH AS: CRUDE OIL, DIESEL FUEL, JETFUEL, GASOLINE, AND OTHER REFINED PRODUCTS] Liquid Initially heavier than air and spread along ground and collect in low or confined areas.
+Vapors: Initially heavier than air and spread along ground and collect in low or confined areas.
 Vapors may travel to source of ignition and flash back.
 Explosion hazards indoors, outdoors or in sewers.

-HEALTH irritating, corrosive ar orrosive and/or to naterial may irritate or burn skin and eyes.
-Fire may produce oxic gases.
+Health Hazards: Inhalation or contact with material may irritate or burn skin and eyes.
+Fire may produce irritating, corrosive and/or toxic gases.
 Vapors may cause dizziness or suffocation.
-Runoff water may cause pollution.
+Runoff from fire control or dilution water may cause pollution.